Zemanta/engineering-at-zemanta/1-Services.md

 * place to share news and cool finds
 * we even have a bot that tells you what our faviourite place serves for lunch today

+A prefereed setup for every team member is to have slack set up locally on your machine in a way that **enables you to recieve desktop notifications** while you're in the office.
+Having slack set up on your phone is neat too.